GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/Speedrunner_Route.md

 ### Spring 9

 - Water.
-- Fish at the mountain lake until 2:30 PM.
+- Fish at the mountain lake until 1:50 AM.
- - go to clint and buy enough gold for 5 bars
-- Go back to fishing while you smelt the gold
 - go home and sell fish

 ### Spring 10

 - Water.
-- Fish at the mountain lake until 2:30 PM.
+- Fish at the river below farm 2:00 PM.
  - go to clint and buy enough gold for 5 bars
 - Go back to fishing while you smelt the gold
 - go home and sell fish